Acceptable Level of Competence Sample Clauses

 AutoNDA by SimpleDocs

 Acceptable Level of Competence.
-An employee is considered to have attained an acceptable level of competence when work performance is rated as at least “Commendable” or its equivalent.
+An employee is considered to have an acceptable level of competence when he/she is currently performing at least at the fully successful level or equivalent under the performance appraisal system.

 Acceptable Level of Competence.
 An employee will be granted a within-grade increase (WGI) when the required waiting period has been completed and the employee has performed at the acceptable level of competence.